jaspreet1313/jaspreet-daily_blog/README.md

 **Date : 22-Feb-2022**

-<h3 align='center'>Working on ERPNext </h3>
+<h3 align='center'>Working on ERPGURU </h3>
-<p align="justify">Today I started working on new platform erpnext.
-It is open source, and low code or no platform.Today I am reading the documentation of erpnext to understand the education domain.
+<p align="justify">Today I started working on new platform frappe.
+It is open source.
+Today I am reading the documentation of frappe to understand the education domain.
 Today I have created some programs and courses now i am trying to understand how to enroll students in programs and courses.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->